Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/01-quick-start-guide.md

 ## Setup

 Before using this plugin, have a look at these steps to make sure it's set up properly.
 Once everything is set up, you are ready to go.
 Check out the example scene to give it a try right away.
 You can select the example scene from the welcome window.
 Alternatively, you can find it in your Assets folder at `Assets/WIMVR/Examples/SimpleExample`.
-If you want to use the World-in-Miniature in you own scene, have a look at [Chapter 1.6 'Configure Scene'](#configure-scene).
+To use the World-in-Miniature in your own scene, see [Chapter 1.6 'Configure Scene'](#configure-scene).

 ### Requirements